kobuta23/spr-checker/SUP_INCOME_UPDATES.md

 ## Overview

 The SUP (Superfluid Token) income update system is responsible for tracking and updating the flow rates of SUP tokens for referrers and their referrals.
-This data is used to determine referrer ranks, calculate rewards, and display information on the leaderboard.
+This data is used to determine referrer levels, calculate rewards, and display information on the leaderboard.

 ## Components